Sponge: Overview

 Although most of the approximately 5,000–10,000 known species of sponges feed on bacteria and other microscopic food in the water, some host photosynthesizing microorganisms as endosymbionts, and these alliances often produce more food and oxygen than they consume.
 A few species of sponges that live in food-poor environments have evolved as carnivores that prey mainly on small crustaceans.

-Sponges reproduce both asexually and sexually.
-Most species that use sexual reproduction release sperm cells into the water to fertilize ova that in some species are released and in others are retained by the "mother".
-The fertilized eggs develop into larvae, which swim off in search of places to settle.
+Most sponges reproduce sexually, but they can also reproduce asexually.
+Sexually reproducing species release sperm cells into the water to fertilize ova released or retained by its mate or "mother"; the fertilized eggs develop into larvae which swim off in search of places to settle.
 Sponges are known for regenerating from fragments that are broken off, although this only works if the fragments include the right types of cells.
 Some species reproduce by budding.
 When environmental conditions become less hospitable to the sponges, for example as temperatures drop, many freshwater species and a few marine ones produce gemmules, "survival pods" of unspecialized cells that remain dormant until conditions improve; they then either form completely new sponges or recolonize the skeletons of their parents.